Sandycove Gala, a short Irish film from 1923, is now available to stream for free on the Irish Film Institute's IFIPlayer.

 In order to add further value to the collection, we enlisted assistance from National Museum of Ireland and University College Cork.
 Their staff helped to curate and catalogue the content and ensure that the information presented is as accurate as possible with important events, people and locations which were originally missed by non-Irish cataloguers.
 As part of the national centenary celebrations the Irish Film Institute has created a project that not only celebrates this momentous period in our history but that also has lasting value for the Irish public.

-'Sandycove Gala' is published here with thanks to the Irish Film Institute (IFI), who IrishCentral have partnered up with throughout 2021 to bring you a taste of what their remarkable collection entails.
+'Sandycove Gala' is published here with thanks to the Irish Film Institute (IFI), who IrishCentral have partnered up to bring you a taste of what their remarkable collection entails.
 You can find all IrishCentral articles and videos from the IFI here.